 If beginning from Palmanova this morning, then todays cycling distance is longer: 73.6 kms / 45.7 mi.

-A stylish hotel in the centre of Trieste, offering a warm welcome to walkers and cyclists.
-The comfortable en suite rooms are equipped with air conditioning, tea and coffee making facilities, TV, hairdryer, safe, and free Wi-Fi access.
-They have a bar and breakfast room.
+Hotel Roma is a stylish three-star hotel located in the centre of Trieste offering a warm welcome to walkers and cyclists.
+The comfortable en suite rooms are equipped with coffee and tea making facilities and free Wi-Fi.

 Crossing over into Slovenia this morning.
 Cycling mainly along cycle paths through famous holiday resorts such as Koper, which for a long period was a Venetian town and then Austrian before becoming Slovenian.
 Piran is next, another important town which was ruled over for a long time by Venice.
 Before finally arriving in Portorož, a town renowned for its spa and bathing facilities.